Look Up Another Term

 Mobile Hotspots

-All carriers offer stand-alone portable units, called a "portable hotspot," "personal hotspot," "mobile Wi-Fi," "mobile router," "mobile wireless router" or "travel router."
-Either the fee is added to the user's existing data plan or a new plan must be activated.
+Carriers may offer customers a portable device that becomes a local hotspot.
+Called a "portable hotspot," "personal hotspot," "mobile Wi-Fi," "mobile router," "mobile wireless router" or "travel router," either the fee is added to the user's existing data plan or a new plan must be activated.

 However, a mobile hotspot is one more thing to travel with.
 To avoid packing yet another device, cellular service can be added to laptops by plugging in a USB dongle (see cellular modem).
-On tablets, Wi-Fi is standard equipment, but tablets can also be purchased with a built-in cellular modem, and the phone number must be activated just like a cellphone.
+On tablets, Wi-Fi is standard equipment, but tablets can also be purchased with a built-in cellular modem, requiring a phone number to be assigned just like a cellphone.

 Vehicle Hotspots

 Built-in units provide a Wi-Fi hotspot within the cabin of a car or truck.
-In-vehicle cellular hotspots are available for many makes and models, and third-party devices are also made that plug into the car's diagnostic port (see OBD).
+In-vehicle cellular hotspots are available for many makes and models, and third-party devices can plug into the car's diagnostic port (see OBD).

 Fixed Cellular